-Police officer laughs about woman killed by patrol car in shocking bodycam video
+Seattle Police officer laughs after woman killed by patrol car in shocking video

 “$11,000.
 She was 26 anyway, she had limited value,” he says.

+The Community Police Commission said the bodycam footage was “heartbreaking and shockingly insensitive.”

+In a statement, the body said: “The people of Seattle deserve better from a police department that is charged with fostering trust with the community and ensuring public safety.”

-In a statement, the Seattle Police Department said: “The following video was identified in the routine course of business by a department employee, who, concerned about the nature of statements heard on that video, appropriately escalated their concerns through their chain of command to the Chief’s Office which, following a review of the video, referred the matter to OPA for investigation into the context in which those statements were made and any policy violation that might be implicated.
+The Seattle Police Department said: “The following video was identified in the routine course of business by a department employee, who, concerned about the nature of statements heard on that video, appropriately escalated their concerns through their chain of command to the Chief’s Office which, following a review of the video, referred the matter to OPA for investigation into the context in which those statements were made and any policy violation that might be implicated.

 “This is what department policy and the City’s Accountability Ordinance require.”